 Study in Estonia team is happy to have you over in our small and wonderful country!
 We believe you made a great choice coming here and you will enjoy your time spent - be it only months or maybe even a lifetime!

-We put together this book for you so you can find your way around easier and get your adventure started quicker.
+We put together this book for you to find your way around easier and start your adventure faster.